19Site/FBucket/README.md

 Parameters:
 -	options
-	-	serverUrl - (string) the url of FileBucket server
+	-	serverUrl - (string) the url of FBucket server
 	-	files - (string|string[]) file path of upload file(s)
-	-	key - (string) an api key for FileBucket server
+	-	key - (string) an api key for FBucket server
 -	callback - (function) a callback function (no callback provided will consider as promise mode)
 	-	err - (object) a error object if error occure
 	-	data - (object) a data object if upload success